 - View a video series demonstrating the tools in the field.

-- View a presentation by Brainard and Hitchcock Tilton called, "Innovations in Mechanical Weed Control: Nuts and Bolts from Switzerland to Michigan," at the 2018 Indiana Small Farm Conference.
+- View a presentation by Brainard and Hitchcock Tilton called "Innovations in Mechanical Weed Control: Nuts and Bolts from Switzerland to Michigan" at the 2018 Indiana Small Farm Conference.

-- MSU Mechanical Weed Control YouTube channel
+- Check out the MSU Mechanical Weed Control YouTube channel.

 - Green Tools: Improving Sustainability by Integrating New In-Row Cultivation Equipment and Competitive Cultivars (GNC16-223)